 9.2 Above-CHWM Load Service Options and Tier 2 Rate Elections

-BPA shall calculate «Customer Name»’s Above-CHWM Load in the Above-CHWM Load Process ahead of each Rate Period.
+BPA shall calculate «Customer Name»’s Above-CHWM Load, as the sum of all Members’ Above-CHWM Loads, in the Above-CHWM Load Process ahead of each Rate Period.

-«Customer Namehas the option to serve its Above-CHWM Load with: (1) Firm Requirements Power purchased from BPA at a Tier 2 Rate or rates, (2) Dedicated Resources, or (3) a specific combination of both (1) and (2).
+«Customer Name», consistent with its election for each of its Members made in accordance with section 2.1 of Exhibit C, has the option to serve «Customer Name»’s Above-CHWM Load with: (1) Firm Requirements Power purchased from BPA at a Tier 2 Rate or rates, (2) Dedicated Resources, or (3) a specific combination of both (1) and (2).

-Within sixty calendar days after BPA publishes, to its publicly available website, «Customer Name»’s ’s final CHWMs from the FY 2026 CHWM Calculation Process, «Customer Name» shall determine and provide written notice to BPA of its Above-CHWM Load service election, including election to purchase Firm Requirements Power at Tier 2 Rates, consistent with section 2.1 of Exhibit C.
+Within 60 calendar days after BPA publishes, to its publicly available website, «Customer Name» Members’ final CHWMs and «Customer Name»’s final CHWMs from the FY 2026 CHWM Calculation Process, «Customer Name» shall determine and provide written notice to BPA of its Above-CHWM Load service election for each of its Members, including any election to purchase Firm Requirements Power at Tier 2 Rates, consistent with section 2.1 of Exhibit C.

-BPA shall update Exhibit C to state Tier 2 Rate purchase electionsand theamount of its purchase obligation of Firm Requirements Power at Tier 2 Rates.
+BPA shall update Exhibit C to state «Customer Name»’s Tier 2 Rate purchase elections for each of its Members and the total amount of its purchase obligation of Firm Requirements Power at Tier 2 Rates.

 9.3 Amounts of Tier 2 Flat Across All Hours